thephpleague/csv/docs/9.0/connections/filters.md

-public AbstractCsv::hasStreamFilter(string $filtername): bool public AbstractCsv::supportsStreamFilter(void): bool public AbstractCsv::addStreamFilter(string $filtername): AbstractCsv
+public AbstractCsv::hasStreamFilter(string $filtername): bool public AbstractCsv::supportsStreamFilter(void): bool public AbstractCsv::addStreamFilter(string $filtername): self
 ~~~

-To ease performing operations on the CSV as it is being read from or written to, you can add PHP stream filters to the `Reader` and `Writer` connections.
+To ease performing operations on the CSV document as it is being read from or written to, you can add PHP stream filters to the `Reader` and `Writer` objects.

 ## Detecting stream filter support